Spring Data – Mongo

 public interface SpringDataRestRepository extends MongoRepository<User, String>

 Here, you can see that I have used MongoRepository to perform the CRUD operations on the entity – User.
-Because in this example, I have used MongoDB as the underlying database.
+In this example, I used MongoDB as the underlying database.
 MongoRepository extends PagingAndSortingRepository and QueryByExampleExecutor .
 By this implementation you will get the default implementations of methods like:

 2. To find one or more User by their primary keys